 I’ve tried so many expensive skincare products over the years that show up on best-seller lists that don’t work for my skin.
 Unfortunately, our skin is very unique and what may work for me might not work for you.
 That’s why spending a lot of money on a single product is not realistic for me unless I’ve sampled it or know it will work with my skin.

 That’s what’s so nice about effective drugstore skincare products from brands like The Ordinary.
-You can try a few different products and see what works and what doesn’t without breaking the bank.
+You can try a few different The Ordinary skincare products and see what works and what doesn’t without breaking the bank.
 The Ordinary offers products for all different skin types including oily and acne-prone which you can test for compatibility in multiples for less than the price of one $50+ skincare product.

 This post contains affiliate links, and any purchases made through these links will result in a commission for me at no extra cost to you.
 Please read my Disclosure for additional information.